Last Modified: 05 Aug 2014

 Day 9 Isla Daphne/Quito

-We visit Daphne island which has a peculiar and impressive landscape because it was shaped by volcanic activity.
-It is a great place to do some bird spotting and here we can find a variety of seabirds such as blue-footed and masked boobies, terns, petrels and even the beautiful frigate birds with their vibrant red pouches.
+We visit Isla Daphne which has a peculiar and impressive landscape because of the way it was shaped by volcanic activity.
+It is a great place to do some bird-spotting and here we can find a variety of seabirds such as blue-footed and masked boobies, terns, petrels and even the beautiful frigate birds with their vibrant red pouches.
 No need to get wet for this activity as we circle the island.

 Hotel (1 nt)